bhavik2025/chainshield/README.md

 Google Gemini · OpenWeatherMap · Docker (Gunicorn + eventlet)

 Front-end libraries are bundled in `app/static/vendor/`, so everything except the map tiles works **offline**.
-That matters for a viva on unreliable Wi-Fi.
+That matters for a viva on unreliable Wi-Fi

 ## Features